 Our data of venture capital investments are provided by Sand Hill Econometrics (SHE) and contain the majority of US investments in the period from January 1987 to March 2002.
-SHE combines and extends two databases, Venture Xpert (formerly Venture Economics) and Venture One, which are extensively used in the venture capital literature.
-According to Gompers and Lerner (1999) and Kaplan, Stromberg, and Sensoy (2002), the Venture Xpert data contain the majority of the investments.
+SHE combines and extends two databases, VentureXpert (formerly Venture Economics) and Venture One, which are extensively used in the venture capital literature.
+According to Gompers and Lerner (1999) and Kaplan, Stromberg, and Sensoy (2002), the VentureXpert data contain the majority of the investments.
 SHE has spent substantial time and effort to ensure the accuracy of the data.
-This includes removing investment rounds that did not actually occur, adding investment rounds that were not in the original data, and consolidating rounds, so that each round corresponds to a single actual investment by one or more venture capitalists Cochrane (2005) and Korteweg and Sorensen (2008) use different versions of this data set.
-The data in Cochrane (2005) end in June 2000 and the data in Korteweg and Sorensen (2008) end in 2005.
+This includes removing investment rounds that did not actually occur, adding investment rounds that were not in the original data, and consolidating rounds, so that each round corresponds to a single actual investment by one or more venture capitalists.
+Cochrane (2005), Sorensen (2008) and Korteweg and Sorensen (2008) use different versions of this data set.
+The data in Cochrane (2005) end in June 2000 and the data in Korteweg and Sorensen (2008) and Sorensen (2008) end in 2005.

 The data contains firm level information and venture capital investment round level information.
-At the firm level, we focus on the following variables: a unique firm ID, industry category (healthcare, IT, retail, or others), and the exit type (IPO, merger & acquisition, out of business, restart or unknown).
+At the firm level, we focus on the following variables: a unique firm ID, industry category (health care, IT, retail, or others), and the exit type (IPO, merger & acquisition, out of business, restart or unknown).
 A firm with unknown exit may be alive at the end of the sample period or exited at a unknown time point before March 2002.
 The round observations are linked to firms via the unique firm IDs.
-At the round level, we use the following variables for each round: the date stamp of the round, the round status (seed, first, early, late, mezzanine, restart, IPO, acquisition, busted round, or unknown), the business status of the firm during the current round (start up, in development, beta-testing, in clinical trails, shipping, profitable, restart, or unknown), the amount (million dollars) raised in the current round, post money valuation of the firm and an exit dummy that equals one if the current round is an exit round.
+At the round level, we use the following variables for each round: the date stamp of the round, the business status of the firm during the current round (start up, in development, beta-testing, in clinical trails, shipping, profitable, restart, or unknown), the amount (million dollars) raised in the current round, post money valuation of the firm and an exit dummy that equals one if the current round is an exit round.
+We also use the round status (seed, first, early, late, mezzanine, restart, IPO, acquisition, busted round, or unknown).
+While round status classifications are frequently tricky to make, all that matters for our purposes is that they correctly indicate the sequence of investments.
+Therefore, we verify manually that no round status classifications is erroneous - that is, rounds labeled as "seed" or "first" always precede "early" rounds, "early" rounds precede "late" rounds, etc.

 We filter the data by keeping firms that have at least one round before the exiting round, removing firms that exit as a restart or have restart rounds.
 We further aggregate the business status information by combining in development, beta-testing, and in clinical trails as one status called "in development", and combining shipping, profitable as "in production".